After reading the program policies and receiving the appropriate instruction, the CLS or MDS student is expected to:

 After considering these factors and the student's overall record, the faculty will decide whether a student who has earned one grade of D, D+, or L will be offered remediation or will be dismissed from the program.

-Students will be informed of the faculty's decisions regarding dismissal or remediation in writing.
+Students will be informed of the faculty's decisions regarding dismissal or remediation by email and/or in writing.
 If the student chooses to undertake remedial work, he or she must notify the CLS program director within 10 days of the receipt of the letter describing the remediation.
 The original course grade will not change as a result of this remedial work.

 If remediation is deemed impossible, if the student chooses not to undertake remedial work, or if the remediation is not successfully completed within the specified period of time, the student will be dismissed from the CLS or MDS program.